mknw/ms-ci/pipelines/environments/README.md

 The current directory hold the effective configurations for Production and Development environments, called **prod** and **env**, respectively.

-> **Disclaimer**: at the moment of writing, none of the environments can be assumed to achieve a complete configuration.
-This is reflected in the first row of the table below, reading 'fully working'.

 In addition to prod and dev, other environments are also being tested.
 These are `minimal-prod` and `minimal-prod-module`.